Birdie Cam II

 After last year’s first try with a camera in a bird house, here’s the next iteration.

 I kept the same camera, but lengthened the house.
-This gives more entry-to-floor depth and is inline with what’s recommended.
+This gives more entry-to-floor depth and is inline with what’s recommended for chickadees.
 This also allowed me to add maybe 3″ of wood shavings.
 The birds apparently like being able to remove shavings to get the depth they prefer.
 Further, there is more height to the camera.
 Last year I noticed birds kept looking up at the camera, so I hope this gives them a bit more breathing room.

 Other changes are a roof that overhangs all four sides, as I saw water leaking in the backside last year.
 There is a bracket allowing it to be installed on a “T” stake.